Alex960sobral/Alex960sobral/README.md

 - 👋 Hi, I’m Alex Sobral
 - 🧩 I’m currently learning PHP and WordPress
-- 💪 I’m developer jr
+- 💪 I’m developer web jr

 <!---
 Alex960sobral/Alex960sobral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.